jeremiahsb/abogen/README.md

 > Special thanks to [@jborza](https://github.com/jborza) for adding queue mode in PR [#35](https://github.com/denizsafak/abogen/pull/35)

 ## `About Chapter Markers`
-When you process ePUB or PDF files, Abogen converts them into text files stored in your cache directory.
+When you process ePUB, PDF or markdown files, Abogen converts them into text files stored in your cache directory.
 When you click "Edit," you're actually modifying these converted text files.
 In these text files, you'll notice tags that look like this:

 ```
 <<CHAPTER_MARKER:Chapter Title>>
 ```
 These are chapter markers.
-They are automatically added when you process ePUB or PDF files, based on the chapters you select.
+They are automatically added when you process ePUB, PDF or markdown files, based on the chapters you select.
 They serve an important purpose:
 -  Allow you to split the text into separate audio files for each chapter
 -  Save time by letting you reprocess only specific chapters if errors occur, rather than the entire file